The Adirondack Park is unlike anyplace in North America. Here is a snapshot of the park’s unique characteristics:

 SIZE The Adirondack Park is larger than Yellowstone, Yosemite, Glacier, and Grand Canyon national parks combined.
 Unlike those parks, however, there is a mix of public and private lands within the Adirondack Park’s boundary.

 PEOPLE Most parks around the world don't have residents.
 The Adirondack Park does; its 102 towns and villages are home to 130,000 people.
-The park has no entry fee or closing time.

 JOBS A majority of today’s jobs in the park are service- and government-related.